boscovn/uponorflix/README.md

 I went with the single endpoint approach to keep it simple and because it seemed that the task was asking for it.

 ### Table Schema
-As of now, the ohly index in the table is the id.
+As of now, the only index in the table is the id.
 A more complex schema could be worth considering, different indexes if queying  by them is common.

 ### GitOps
 The current workflow triggers the unit test matrix and the end-to-end tests on every push to the master branch and not on pull requests.